 Your roof is exposed to the elements throughout the year, so make sure to pay it a visit on a nice day.
 HouseLogic has a checklist of items to look out for, including missing, broken, or curling shingles, cracked caulk, rust spots on flashing, cracked or worn rubber boots around vent pipes, and masses of moss and lichen.
 Unlike black algae stains, moss and lichen could be a hint that the roof is falling apart underneath.
 If your home has a fireplace, check the chimney to see if the cap is missing or damaged.

 Closely examine the caulking around all doors and windows.
 This is especially important in the kitchen because ants and other bugs are attracted to the food and water.

 However, your entire home is more vulnerable during the summer.
 As San Joaquin Pest Control explains, most bugs go into some form of hibernation during the winter.
 When the warmer summer months hit, they come back with a vengeance.
 Limit the ways they can come inside by keeping those windows and doors as sealed as possible.

 8. Tidy for aesthetics

 Few things make a home more frightening than an untamed garden or lawn.
-Unless you’re trying to spook any potential visitors away, clean up and prune all of the greenery around your home.
+Unless you’re trying to spook any potential visitors away, clean up and prune all of the greenery around your home and be sure to keep your lawn properly mowed and trimmed.
 It makes planting gardens easier, and may prevent unruly tree branches from crashing into your home and causing massive damage.